mendix/docs/content/howto/integration/importing-and-exporting-objects.md

 ## 1 Introduction

-In Mendix, you don't need to reinvent the wheel.
-You can save time by importing modules others have created and by exporting new modules for others to use.
+In Mendix, you can save time by importing modules others have created and by exporting new modules for others to use.
 The Marketplace provides this functionality on a macro level.
-You can also use 's built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.
+You can also use built-in import and export functions to share content between your own apps, import unofficial modules, and share entire apps.

 {{% alert type="warning" %}}
 Please note throughout this how-to that Mendix packages are stored as Mendix package (*.mpk*) files.
-These are not compatible with each other; you cannot, for example, import individual *modules* from a *project* package.
+These are not compatible with each other; you cannot, for example, import individual *modules* from a *app* package.
 {{% /alert %}}

 **This how-to will teach you how to do the following:**

 * Import and export the following Studio Pro objects:
-    * projects
+    * apps
     * modules
     * widgets
     * module documents such as pages or microflows